-Welcome to our resources page!
+Welcome to our psychotherapy resources page!

 This little corner of the internet is designed to offer gentle support in between psychotherapy sessions.